Loan Forgiveness, Paycheck Protection, Payment Deferral & Eligibility Under the CARES Act

 Eligible payroll cost means salary, wage, commission, or similar compensation; payment of cash tips, retirement, vacation, sick leave, payment of State or local tax assessed on the compensation of employees; healthcare and retirement benefits.
 Sole proprietor or independent contractor compensation means wages, commission, income, net earnings from self-employment, or similar compensation and not more than $100,000 in 1 year, as prorated for the covered period.

 Forgiveness of indebtedness on a covered loan shall be considered canceled indebtedness.
-Loan forgiveness cannot exceed the principle amount financed.
+Loan forgiveness cannot exceed the principal amount financed.
 The loan forgiveness will be reduced (but not increased) by multiplying the loan forgiveness amount by the ratio of reduced number of employees during the covered period divided by the average number of employees during February 15, 2019 and ending on June 30, 2019, or during January 1, 2020 and ending on February 29, 2020.
 The reduction to loan forgiveness does not apply if employees are rehired by June 30, 2020.
 Documentation will be required to be provided to the lender to obtain loan forgiveness.
 The forgiveness of debt amounts will not be included in taxable income.
 Loan recipients must maintain existing employment levels “to the extent practicable” during the loan term and cannot reduce their employment levels by more than 10%.

 Stock buybacks are prohibited for the duration of the loan plus one additional year.
 Dividends may not be paid on the business’s common stock for the term of the loan plus one additional year.